 …..
 The feeling of this love faded over the course of about 3 or 4 weeks …..
 Jesus loves me this I know, for his presence told me so.
 And for those reading this, He loves you too with the same intense, indescribable, never ending love.

 Captured on film

 Finally, a story that goes beyond any of the others, which I will report as outlined in the book.
 Kenneth Logie was the pastor of a Pentecostal church in California in 1954, when Jesus appeared at an evening service and, seen by the 50 people present at the time, walked up to the platform and, after Kenneth fell to the ground spoke to him in another language.
 Following some other extraordinary events, a 8mm movie camera was purchased.
 And so, in 1959, when Jesus appeared again, he was seen by about 200 people, and the event was captured on movie film.
 The film was subsequently shown publicly to about 200 people, including Phillip Wiebe, then an undergraduate.
 He has since interviewed several people who were present at the viewing, and most agree with him that it records an unusual vision, though some do not remember it well and some believe an actor was used.
 This is important, because the movie film was subsequently stolen from Kenneth’s home.

 It is impossible for us to know without doubt the truth or otherwise of these stories, but Phillip Wiebe says that he feels sure the people he interviewed genuinely believed they had seen what they reported.
-Some may not be true accounts, but it is clear something happened in many of the cases which had a profound influence on the people concerned.
+I suppose some may not be true accounts, but it is clear something happened in most of the cases which had a profound influence on the people concerned.

 Wiebe goes on to examine the possible explanations, which fall into three categories:

 - Supernatural explanations,

 - Natural neurophysiological explanations.

 It is easy to simpy say these experiences were merely hallucinations or dreams, but Wiebe finds that none of these three classes can satisfactorily explain these events.